Sherri010/Intro-to-Chrome-DevTools/devtools.md

 ### What are the objectives?
 In this lesson, we will go over the most important features of Chrome Developer Tools.
 By the end of this lesson, you will be able to:
  - Explain what DevTools is and what each tab does
- - Inspect HTML, CSS and JavaScript
+ - Inspect HTML, CSS and JavaScript using Console and Element tabs
  - Inspect the network tab and record page load
  - Use console to run JavaScript and debug scripts